0x4007/pay.ubq.fi/docs/progress.md

 *   **RPC Errors**: Intermittent `connection reset` errors from Gnosis RPC during backend on-chain validation.
 *   **GitHub Scanning**: Logic not implemented yet.
-*   **Multicall UI Integration**: UI for selecting and triggering batch claims not implemented yet.
+*   **Multicall Implementation & UI**: Multicall function needs to be created/found, and UI for selecting/triggering batch claims is not implemented yet.
 *   **Token Encryption**: Secure storage for GitHub token not implemented yet (Less relevant now with wallet auth).
 *   **Auth Flow**: Wallet connection flow seems stable, but edge cases could be tested.
 *   **Claim Failures**: `TRANSFER_FROM_FAILED` error was occurring; added pre-claim checks for balance/allowance as a likely fix.
 Needs verification.